coostdocs/codoc/content/en/co/log.md

 ## Stack trace

-`co/log` will print the function call stack when `CHECK` assertion failed, or an abnormal signal like `SIGSEGV` was caught.
+`co.log` will print the stack information when `CHECK` assertion failed, or an abnormal signal like `SIGSEGV` was caught.
 See details below:

 ![stack](https://coostdocs.github.io/images/stack.png)(https://asciinema.org/a/435894)

 To get the stack trace, you should compile with debug symbols (compile with `-g` for gcc, etc).
 And on linux and macosx, [libbacktrace](https://github.com/ianlancetaylor/libbacktrace) is required, make sure you have installed it on your system.
-On linux, `libbacktrace` may have been installed within a newer version of gcc.
+On linux, `libbacktrace` may have been installed within gcc.
 You may find it in a directory like `/usr/lib/gcc/x86_64-linux-gnu/9`.
 Otherwise, you can install it by yourself as follow:

 ```sh
 git clone https://github.com/ianlancetaylor/libbacktrace.git